How Soybeans are exported

 The global soybean market has been growing rapidly in recent decades due to its high nutritional value and diverse applications in different industries.

-It is mainly exported from countries such as Brazil, the United States, Argentina, Paraguay and Canada.
+It is exported mainly from countries such as Brazil, the United States, Argentina, Paraguay and Canada.

 These vessels are equipped with large storage compartments that can hold thousands of tons of soybeans.

-In order to ensure the quality and safety of exported soybeans, strict regulations are enforced by national authorities and international organizations such as the World Trade Organization (WTO) and the International Trade Center (ITC).
+In order to ensure the quality and safety of exported soybeans, strict regulations are enforced by national authorities and international organizations such as the World Trade Organization (WTO) and the International Trade Centre (ITC).

 Overall, soybean export is a complex process that requires careful planning and execution at every stage to meet global demand while maintaining product quality standards.